Introduction

 The host driver generates device files which behave like named pipes: They are opened, read from and written to just like any file, but behave much like pipes between processes or TCP/IP streams.
 To the program running on the host, the difference is that the other side of the stream is not another process (over the network or on the same computer), but a FIFO in the FPGA.
 Just like a TCP/IP stream, the Xillybus stream is designed to work well with high-rate data transfers as well single bytes arriving or sent occasionally.

 One driver binary supports any Xillybus IP core configuration: The streams and their attributes are auto-detected by the driver as it's loaded into the host's operating system, and device files are created accordingly.
-In Windows machines, these device files are accessed as \\.\xillybus_something.
+On Windows machines, these device files are accessed as \\.\xillybus_something.
 On Linux, they appear as /dev/xillybus_something.

 A handshake protocol between the FPGA and host makes an illusion of a continuous data stream.
 Behind the scenes, DMA buffers are filled, handed over to the other side and acknowledged.
 Techniques similar to those used for TCP/IP streaming are used to ensure an efficient utilization of the DMA buffers, while maintaining responsiveness for small pieces of data.